jswilkinSMU/jswilkinSMU/README.md

 - Made with CPP and HLSL.
 - Based off the Run series from CoolmathGames.
 - Created UISystem in Engine, data driven through xml, and level management.

-### Escape Through the Wire *(Team Project)*
-- Stealth-strategy game where the player acts as the “man in the chair”.
-- Designed hand-drawn path mechanics, jamming fields, and toggle-based interactions.
-- Technologies: Unity | C#
-- Role: Programmer
-- Team Size: 4 Developers

 ## 🌐 Connect with Me